PS Rodney: History

 The remains of the river paddle steamer Rodney encapsulate much of the regional history of the Darling River and the Western Plains: pastoralism, the river trade, the water-frontage stations, the tensions with the shearer's union and the uncertainties of the Darling flow.

 Rodney was burnt by unionist shearers during the 1894 Australian shearers' strike in protest at it being used as a strike breaker during an industrial dispute.
 The 1890s shearers' strikes marked a turning point in Australian politics and the development of a politicised labour movement.
 Rising costs, job losses associated with new technologies, and a country that was headed towards an economic depression were combined with a growing sense of nationalism.
-The 1891 strike at Barcaldine, Queensland lead to the election of the first labour representative in parliament the following year.
-It is also regarded and the birth of the Labor Party.
-The 1894 strike was shorter and though by some accounts less hostile was accompanied by the dramatic burning and destruction of Rodney on the lower reaches of the Darling River.
+The 1891 strike at Barcaldine, Queensland led to the election of the first labour representative in parliament the following year.
+It is also regarded as the birth of the Labor Party.
+The 1894 strike was shorter and, though by some accounts less hostile, was accompanied by the dramatic burning and destruction of Rodney on the lower reaches of the Darling River.

 On 26 August 1894, Capt Dickson was in command of Rodney carrying 45 non-union labourers upstream to work in the wool sheds at Tolarno Station.
 Rodney was also hauling a barge carrying goods and supplies for the stations en route.

 On 28 August, the steamer reached a woodpile two miles above Moorara Station.
 Up to 150 striking shearers commandeered the steamer and surrounds.
 Having moved the passengers and crew to the riverbank, bags of chaff in the fore and aft holds were torn apart, soaked in kerosene and set alight.
 Rodney was soon ablaze from end to end and let go down the river.
 Eventually the vessel burnt almost to the water line and was destroyed.
 The incident was described in the press as "the very worst outrage that has yet been perpetuated by shearers in these colonies".
 A reward was offered for the capture of those involved in the destruction of Rodney, but no one was ever convicted.